Supporting trusted adults in their response to the disclosures made by young victims of crime

 A free training for adults to support london’s young victims of crime

-Build confidence to better respond when a young person opens up
+Build confidence to better communicate, listen and respond when a young person opens up.

 Learn self-help techniques to manage second-hand trauma